 Think about when and what you’re going to want to eat and how much you want to spend.
 If you don’t budget for food while you’re in the parks, you’re going to get a bit of a shock because eating in the park or at the Disney resorts is not cheap.
 You can bring food in with you and there are definitely ways to save money versus splurge so taking time to consider what you want ahead of time will save you some headaches…and maybe some family quibbles because someone is hangry.

 Quick service meals and snacks are great options.
 You can scope out menus and locations in advance, so you don’t waste time making an unnecessary trek across the park to get to somewhere with food your kids like to eat.
-The Disney website, the My Disney Experience App and your certified Disney vacation planner are all great resources.
+The Disney website, the My Disney Experience App and your been there done that friends (including your certified Disney vacation planner!) are all great resources.

-If sit-down dining is your thing, you’ll need reservations (which your Disney vacation planner can help you with.)
+If sit-down dining is your thing, you’ll need reservations, which you can make 180 days in advance if you have a resort reservation.
 You can occasionally have luck with just walking in but you’ll probably experience at least a small wait.
 I’ve found restaurants near the park entrance to be less crowded at lunch time, since most people (especially families with children) enter the park early and work their way to the back and by lunch time they’re…well, in the back of the park.
 Last year, we walked right in to Tony’s Town Square Restaurant at the Magic Kingdom at noon.
 We had no reservation and only waited about 10 minutes for a table.
 Obviously, that’s not a great example of planning but it’s a win in that it taught me the attractions near the park entrance are less crowded at mid-day.

 This is a tip from my Florida resident friends who have a way better shot at making 10 visits per year than I do…but even if you live near the park, really take stock of how often you'll visit in a year before you drop the money.